 I decided to move my hostel days experience to a separate post.

 1. Location: 5th semester electrical lab.
 A beautiful girl in langa dhavani [read this] walks in.
-Sudden short circuit in all our brains!
+A sudden short circuit in all our brains!
 Myself, Ravi and Shekhar were doing some experiment.
 The movement of my head and her walk were synchronized – involuntary, I must insist.
 Funny?
-No way, I got caught by my teacher Apramaya “Hey mister, see here, not there”.
+No way, I got caught by my teacher Apramaya, “Hey mister, see here, not there”.
 Ouch!
 Talk about being embarrassed, especially in the presence of Ravi and Shekhar – these two sincerely spread it in the entire hostel.

 2. When you have teachers from other departments teaching you it can get tricky.
-Prof Nagabushan was from electrical department and was very tough with us.
+Prof Nagabushan was from the electrical department and was very tough with us.
 We figured this was not going anywhere and had to be fixed.
 Few in our class came up with a grand plan – let us go on a class trip to Kodai and take Nagabushan along (for free).
 Took him on the Kodai trip.
-Got so friendly that you could see him with our class having tea in college canteen.
+Got so friendly that you could see him with our class having tea in the college canteen.

-3. Few girls after passing out from electrical department would join back as lecturers.
-They usually taught electrical lab, one of my least favorite labs.
+3. Few girls after passing out from the electrical department would join back as lecturers.
+They usually taught the electrical lab, one of my least favorite labs.
 We had to do all sorts of wiring’s of the motors, it resembled more like a war zone to me.
 Not sure when it would blow up.
 Just before we could switch on the motor to take readings the teacher would say “WAIT!
-Let me signal you when you can switch on the motor”.
+Let me signal you when you can switch on the motor“.
 She would walk 5-10 feet away to safety and signal us to switch on the motor.
 Talk about self confidence!